tranquyenbk173/tranquyenbk173/README.md

 ### Hi there 👋

-- My name is Quyen Tran, I am a graduated student.
+- My name is Quyen Tran, I am a graduate student.
-- 🔭 I’m currently working on Machine Leanring
+- 🔭 I’m currently working at VinAI Research as a Research Resident.
+My research now mainly focuses on Continual Learning and Generative Models.
-- 🌱 Now I'm interested in Continual learning.
 - 📫 Reach me: tranquyenhd17@gmail.com

 <!--